wocsa/WOCSA_Ethical_Hacking_Workshop/Wireless Network Security/Wi-Fi/WPA-WPA2.md

 # Conclusion

-In this workshop, you've been introduced to ethical hacking, learned about WPA and WPA2, and gained practical knowledge about initiating monitor mode, gathering information, logging handshakes, and password cracking.
+In this workshop, you have been introduced to ethical hacking, learned about WPA and WPA2, and gained practical knowledge about initiating monitor mode, gathering information, logging handshakes, and password cracking.
+Having understood the vulnerabilities, you have learned to detect a threat, then to evict it, and finally, to harden your network.

 Ethical hacking is a valuable skill when used responsibly and with explicit authorization from network owners.
 Continue to explore and apply these techniques in an ethical and legal manner to enhance your cybersecurity knowledge and contribute to a safer digital environment.

 # Resources
    - https://www.wikihow.com/Hack-WPA/WPA2-Wi-Fi-with-Kali-Linux